 A few months after my encounter, I managed to wangle a section car from the Railways in Port Lincoln, which turned out to be a Fairmont ST2-Z42 H series car, fleet no F175.
 It was joined a few months later by another small Fairmont, M21,one of three M19Z42s imported from the US for the SAR.Thanks to a considerate District Engineer!

 Since then I have had a passionate interest in the hobby.
 I have been involved with all the preservation groups that have specialised solely in section cars in Australia (not those who are preserving a railway, and running cars for the public) - founding three of them, including the Australian Society of Section Car Operators, Inc. Some info on their earlier runs is available off links on My Runs Page.
-Its hard to believe that it is over 20 years since ASSCO was established.
-2020 is the nineteenth year they have been accredited and operational!
+Its hard to believe that it is over 22 years since ASSCO was established.
+2022 is the twenty firstyear they have been accredited and operational!

 My current efforts are estabilishing Motorcar Consortium Ltd.